Dr.Tina McGrathDVM/Practice Owner

 Kaitlin JonesRegistered Veterinary Technician

-Kaitlin is a veterinary technician who graduated from Georgian College in 2017.
+Kaitlin is a registered veterinary technician who graduated from Georgian College in 2017.
 Growing up she always loved animals and knew she wanted to go into the veterinary field.
 You can find her smiling at the front desk or helping in the exam room.
 On the days she is not with us she works at our sister clinic in Brantford.

-When she’s not working she can be found spending time with her family & friends or going for a hike with her dog Chloe (Shiba Inu mix).
-She also has a cat at home named Toby.
+When she’s not working she can be found spending time with her family & friends, going for a hike with her dog Maeve (St. Bernard), or reading a book.

 Amanda ThomsonRegistered Veterinary Technician